tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_javadoc_tags.md

 As far as including the data type in the parameter description, Oracle says:

 > By convention, the first noun in the description is the data type of the parameter.
 (Articles like "a", "an", and "the" can precede the noun.)
-An exception is made for the primitive int, where the data type is usually omitted. -- [How to write doc comments using Javadoc](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html#tag)
+An exception is made for the primitive int, where the data type is usually omitted.
+(See [How to write doc comments using Javadoc](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html#tag).)

-The example they give is as follows:
+The example Oracle gives is as follows:

 ```java
 @param ch the character to be tested